crashoverride777/swifty-receipt-validator/README.md

 }
 ```

-Setting refreshLocalReceiptIfNeeded = true will create a receipt fetch request if no receipt is found on the iOS device.
-This will show a iTunes password prompt so might always be wanted e.g app launch.
+Setting `refreshLocalReceiptIfNeeded = true` will create a receipt fetch request if no receipt is found on the iOS device.
+This will show a iTunes password prompt so might not always be wanted e.g app launch.

 Note: There is also Combine support for these methods if you are targeting iOS 13 and above